Looking for holiday and winter centerpiece ideas for the dining table? Check out these budget-friendly design ideas using the same materials.

 For this type of arrangement, my rule of thumb is to find objects that are about the size of my fist for a centerpiece.

-Take a look at the photos and notice the pumpkins, the Christmas gift ornaments, and textured balls are all roughly the same size and do not overpower the small trees.
+Take a look at the photos and notice how the gold pumpkins, the Christmas gift ornaments, and textured balls are all roughly the same size without overpowering the small trees.

-By swapping a few seasonal items out, the centerpiece gets a whole new look for a few minutes of effort.
+By swapping out a few seasonal items, the winter table centerpiece gets a whole new look with minutes of effort.

 Styling Tip: While working, step back and take a good look at your work.
 Is it balanced?
 Is there symmetry?
 Does it look full enough?
 Do you need more color and texture?